 - Burning sensation

-If you’re drinking lemon water to fulfill your daily requirement for vitamin C, you can switch to many other foods which are loaded with vitamin C.
+If you’re drinking lemon water to fulfill your daily requirement for vitamin C, you can switch to many other foods that are loaded with vitamin C.

-Here’s the list of foods rich in vitamin C except for lemon:
+Here’s the list of foods rich in vitamin C:

 - Acerola cherries